zilllaiss/go-hijri/README.md

 [![Go Report Card][report-badge]][report-url]
 [![Go Reference][doc-badge]][doc-url]

+This repo is a fork of go-hijr by hablullah.
+Currently it adds only a function 'NewHijriDate'.

 Go-Hijri is a Go package for converting Gregorian date to Hijrian date and vice-versa.
 There are two supported Hijrian calendar :

 - the arithmetic calendar which calculated based on arithmetic rules rather than by observation or astronomical calculation,